-- Cloud analytics platforms capable of being implemented using an agile methodology will continue to attain results the fastest.
-Cloud platforms that are capable of being implemented incrementally while taking into account internal and external stakeholder requirements including customers, IT, marketing, sales, service and senior management are attaining the best results.
+Cloud BI tools capable of being implemented using agile methodology will continue to attain results the fastest.
+Cloud platforms that are capable of being implemented incrementally while taking into account internal and external stakeholder requirements (such as those from customers, IT, marketing, sales, service and senior management) get the best results.

 Look to scale beyond descriptive and predictive analytics apps by finding analytics platform providers capable of propelling your company to the upper levels of the Intelligent Cloud Maturity Model.
-The majority of companies today are locked in the lower layers of the Intelligent Cloud Maturity Model shown below.
+The majority of companies today are locked in the lower layers of the Intelligent Cloud Maturity Model, as shown in the graphic below.
 Using analytics apps that only deliver descriptive analytics is like trying to drive forward by staring in the rearview mirror.

 Enterprises need to push analytics platform providers to develop and launch machine learning, advanced prescriptive analytics and cognitive analytics.
 When this happens, companies will be able to see how the timing of a decision during a given financial period makes a major difference in outcomes.

 Best of all, there will be less guessing and more knowing why a given strategy or business model is succeeding or not.
 By using the Intelligent Cloud Maturity Model as one of many frameworks to evaluate analytics platform providers, companies can make the best possible decision when it comes to the analytics platform they choose.

 The innovations happening in data discovery will transform cloud BI tools quickly, integrating search and visual-based data discovery with automated data preparation and natural language support.
 Imagine being able to have Tableau running on top of a cloud analytics platform that capitalizes on the latent semantic index (LSI) algorithms used for capturing insights from unstructured data.
 Use cases like this and others are in development today.
 Data discovery will be significantly different on these platforms in the next three years as a result.